It is quite possible to concentrate in Italian without having studied the language before coming to Brown, although doing so requires an early start.

-Having fulfilled the language requirement (Italian 0600), students will be able to enroll in a variety of advanced courses taught in Italian, reflecting the interdisciplinary scope of the program (including literature, history, history of art, film, media and culture).
+Having fulfilled the language requirement (Italian 600), students will be able to enroll in a variety of advanced courses taught in Italian, reflecting the interdisciplinary scope of Italian Studies at Brown (including literature, history, history of art and culture).
 Students are strongly encouraged to take Italian Studies courses taught in English before fulfilling the language requirement.

 The concentration requires that students demonstrate proficiency in the Italian language by completing up to Italian 600 (or the equivalent in Bologna).
 Italian 400 is the first language and culture course that counts toward the ten required courses for the concentration.
 At least five of the ten courses should be taken in Italian.
 Concentrators in Italian Studies must also pursue a variety of courses that reflect the interdisciplinary nature of the program.
 Of the eight "content" courses required for the concentration, three of the courses must be chosen from three of the following four distribution areas: Italian literature; Italian History (any chronological period); History of Italian art and architecture; Italian film, media or performance.
 The remaining five courses may be chosen according to the student’s interests in Italian Studies.
 Italian Studies 192 (independent study supervised by a member of the Italian Studies faculty) can fulfill one of the courses required for the concentration.
 Junior and senior concentrators may enroll in any graduate level course with the permission of the instructor and such courses can count toward the requirements for the concentration.